 I also produced and starred in the Pulitzer Prize winning play Proof.
 I’m the first person with a disability to play the lead role of Catherine.
 Check out our review in LA WEEKLY.

-My favorite acting role is playing the villian "Venom" in Felicia Day's groundbreaking web series, The Guild.
-Playing a bitch on wheels is the best and I mean, come on, I got to work with Wil Wheaton.
+My favorite acting role is playing "Venom" in Felicia Day's groundbreaking web series, The Guild.
+Playing a villian on wheels is the best and I got to work with Wil Wheaton.

-The most rewarding experience I've had as an actor and producer is creating My Gimpy Life - an online comedy series loosely based on my life.
+The most rewarding experience I've had is creating My Gimpy Life - an online comedy series loosely based on my life.
 You can watch all episodes here on our YouTube Channel.
 I won the 2013 "Best Female Comedy Performance" at the International Academy of Web Television Awards and My Gimpy Life a part of college curriculums all over the world.

-I'm currently living in Seattle with my husband, four-year old son River, our German Shepherd Bre, and Scarlett the black cat.
+I currently live in Seattle with my husband, our son River, and our German Shepherd.
+I am on the Board of Directors of Seattle Public Theater and am a regular contributor to New Mobility Magazine.
 Acting, writing, and advocating for the inclusion for performers with disabilities continues to be my biggest passion..